-Osimertinib is submitted for reimbursement under the High-tech drug scheme.
-The proposed ex-manufacturer price is €6200 for 30 tablets.
-The reimbursement cost for a treatment course is dependent on treatment duration, which is patient-specific depending on response and tolerance, but on the basis of current evidence could range from an average of €121,058 to per patient.
+• Osimertinib is submitted for reimbursement under the High-tech drug scheme.
+The proposed ex-manufacturer price is €6,200 for 30 tablets.
+The reimbursement cost for a treatment course is dependent on treatment duration, which is patient-specific depending on response and tolerance.
+The reimbursement cost per patient per year, including mark-ups, rebates and dispensing fees is €78,305.20.
 Based on the applicant's estimate of the current eligible population, the projected cumulative gross budget impact over the first five years is approximately €24.9 million, plausibly increasing to over €30 million if treatment durations are longer.
 The uptake of osimertinib is assumed to displace the use of PDC in the 2L setting.
 Given the relatively low costs of PDC, the net savings are also very low, of the order 4% to 5%.